labcif/DOI/doi_autopsy_modules/doi_report/README.md

 ## Installation

-* Copy this folder to the Python modules folder
+* Copy this folder to the Autospy folder for Python modules (open this folder using "Tools" -> "Python Plugins", in Autopsy)

 ## Usage